exarchou/Object-Detection/README.md

 # Object Detection

 This repository contains a simple project for the implementation of an object detection system, using bounding boxes.
-The project was implemented using **Python** programming language and especially the **Keras** framework.
+The project was implemented using **Python** programming language and specifically the **Keras** framework.